rklaehn/abc/README.md

 # Array-based collections

 Array-based immutable collections for scala.

+## Typeclass-friendly design

-These collections use [algebra] typeclasses such as [Eq] and [Order], and [cats] typeclasses such as [Show] instead of relying on the equals method of the element objects, which sometimes does not work (e.g. `Array[Byte]`) or does not make sense (functions).
+These collections *use* [algebra] typeclasses such as [Eq] and [Order], and [cats] typeclasses such as [Show] instead of relying on the equals method of the element objects, which sometimes does not work (e.g. `Array[Byte]`) or does not make sense (`Function1[A, B]`).

+They also *provide* typeclass instances for as many [algebra] and [cats] typeclasses as possible.

+## Specialization of operations

-Most operations are specialized for common types, so the specialized instances of typeclasses such as [Order] can be used to avoid boxing.
-In addition, ClassTag instances ensure that e.g. an ArraySet[Byte] will use an Array[Byte] internally instead of boxing like normal scala collections do.
+Most operations are specialized for common types (currently Int, Long, Double), so the specialized instances of typeclasses such as [Order] can be used to avoid boxing.

-## Design goals

-### Compact in memory representation
+## Compact in-memory representation

 On modern CPUs, cache concerns are *very* important.
 So a compact in-memory representation is often more important for good overall performance than optimal big-O behavior.
-So in this library, compact in-memory representation is ***always*** given priority over optimal big-O behavior.
+So in this library, compact in-memory representation is ***always*** given priority over reference-heavy trees with theoretically optimal Big-O performance.

 This yields very good results regarding compactness and performance.
-The downside is that you have to provide ClassTag instances in many places.
+The downside is that you have to provide ClassTag instances for almost every operation.

-### Bulk operations
+## Bulk operations

 The scala collections in the standard library mostly implement collection/collection operations in terms of collection/element operations.
-The approach taken in this library is to focus on collection/collection operations and to implement collection/element operations in terms of collection/collection operations whenever possible.
+The approach taken in this library is the opposite: focus on collection/collection operations and to implement collection/element operations in terms of collection/collection operations whenever possible.
 E.g. adding an element *e* to a set *a* will be done by merging *a* with a single-element set created from *e*.

-Using flat arrays internally is ***very*** inefficient when e.g. adding elements one by one to a large collection.
+Using flat arrays internally is *very* inefficient when e.g. adding elements one by one to a large collection.
 But when working with collections in a functional way, this is a pretty rare operation.
 Usually you apply transformations to the collection as a whole.
 For that use case, the array-based internal representation is very efficient.

 ### Compatibility with scala collections